Jackson Pollock (American, 1912-1956), Autumn Rhythm, 1950, enamel paint on canvas, 105 x 207 in. Metropolitan Museum of Art

 Each of the leading Abstract Expressionist artists has individual ideas, influences, concerns, and techniques in making their artworks.
 We should analyze their individual motivations and influences as well as understanding what larger ideas associated with Abstract Expressionism as a broader style is evident in their work.

 As you do the following readings and videos, all of the ‘writing’ indicated within these instructions is to synthesize the information.
 Draft your written responses in your notes as you go.
 There is a brief compilation assignment at the end that will be based on this information so be thorough as you proceed in your note-taking.
-You will also be uploading one of your answers to the Blackboard discussion thread again.

 Read about Abstract Expressionism on theartstory.org (click on the downward arrow to expand the essay at the bottom):